 Unfortunately, Azithromycin is not able to select only the bad bacteria in your gut and will also kill some of your healthy gut bacteria.
 That is why is it important to only take antibiotics when necessary.
 You can also support your gut by replacing the good bacteria after you have treated your travellers’ diarrhoea.
 Do this by eating products high in probiotic bacteria, such as probiotic yoghurt containing live good bacteria.

-How much Azithromycin do I take for chlamydia?
+How much Azithromycin do I take for sexually transmitted infections?

 How our service works

 Complete a free online consultation

 Choose your preferred treatment